arvenil/arvenil/README.md

 ## What can you offer me?

 * steady income (I need to eat, pay rent, read books, watch movies, have fun, support my photography hobby - this requires some coins)
-* opportunities to learn about blockchain, ipfs, bitcoin and everything else related to distributed network at work or in spare time
-* position in Research and Development
 * opportunity to learn new programming language
 * opportunity to work and exchange knowledge with a team of specialists
+* position in Research and Development
 * in work time to share knowledge via blogs and talks
 * experience with already known technologies
 * more international experience in product building and team leading